Notification of executives and related parties transactions with Nilfisk shares

 In accordance with the EU Market Abuse Regulation Article 19 no. 596/2014, Nilfisk has received the following notification from executives and/or their related parties’ regarding transactions in Nilfisk shares.

-This notification is an ‘Initial notification’ regarding the purchase of 4,000 shares in Nilfisk by Member of The Board of Directors for Nilfisk Holding A/S Jutta af Rosenborg.
-The shares have been purchased on February 27, 2023 at a total price of 548,000 DKK.
+This notification is an ‘Initial notification’ regarding the purchase of 1,000 shares in Nilfisk by Chair of The Board of Directors for Nilfisk Holding A/S Peter Göran Nilsson.
+The shares have been purchased on March 1, 2023 at a total price of 132,000 DKK.

 For further information, please contact: